groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/search/metadata/xls.en.md

     enable: true
     title: "Signing with Metadata signatures Live Demo"
     content: |
-       Add various electronic signatures to Xls file right now by visiting the [GroupDocs.Signature App](https://products.groupdocs.app/signature/family) website.
+       Add various electronic signatures to Xls files right now by visiting the [GroupDocs.Signature App](https://products.groupdocs.app/signature/family) website.

 ############################# More Formats ############################
 more_formats:
     enable: true
-    title: "Search other Metadata signatures using C#"
+    title: "Search for other Metadata signatures using C#"
     content: |
         "Electronic signatures search in various documents.
-Find signatures from some of the popular file formats as stated below."
+Find signatures from the one of popular file formats as shown below."
     format: